Futurama: Video games

 On September 15, 2000, Unique Development Studios acquired the license to develop a Futurama video game for consoles and handheld systems.
 Fox Interactive signed on to publish the game.
 Sierra Entertainment later became the game's publisher, and it was released on August 14, 2003.
 Versions are available for PlayStation 2 and Xbox, both of which use cel-shading technology.
 However, the game was subsequently canceled on the GameCube and Game Boy Advance in North America and Europe.

 In 2012, an app inspired by the head in a jar gag was launched by Matt Groening.

+In September 2016, Futurama characters and content would be playable in a crossover free-to-play digital collectable card video game Animation Throwdown: The Quest for Cards, which also contained characters and content from other 20th Television Animation properties; particularly Family Guy, American Dad!, King of the Hill, Bob's Burgers, and Archer.
+The game was released on September 27, 2016 and is available for Android, iOS, Steam, Kartridge and on the web via the game's developer Kongregate.

 Licensing for mobile games were done in 2016 with Futurama: Game of Drones and in 2017 with Futurama: Worlds of Tomorrow, which was released for Android and iOS in 2017.

+On July 25, 2023, Fortnite released an update that included theme content centered on the show Futurama, including purchasable outfits.
+These outfits include Bender Bending Rodríguez, Philip J. Fry, and Turanga Leela, as well as other themed accessories.
+The weapon "Bender's Shiny Metal Raygun" has also been included in the game.